ivan-kleshnin/reactive-states/README.md

 3. Every action, changing state, should not forget to recalculate corresponding derived state.
 4. Previous point constitutes a partial **reactivity loss** (gross code comes back).

-This should detract you from idea of mixing common and derived states in a single reducer.
+This should detract you from the idea of mixing common and derived states in a single reducer.
 What options are left?

 1) Derived state is a stream (not a usual but a stateful one).